rhodyapps/Comsc230-Assignment1-HTML/README.md

 git push -u origin master

-Part 5: Submit your assigment on Bridges
+Part 5: Submit your assignment on Bridges

 in the 'Assignments' folder on Bridges course website Submit a copy of the modified HTML page (a1-w3schools-example1.html) to receive credit for 'Assignment 1'